Free Auto Insurance Comparison

 The last three coverages are only in effect from the time a driver accepts a ride request until the time the ride has ended in the smartphone app.

 Uber offers an even more detailed description of which insurance coverage applies to which period.
 The company broke rideshare insurance into three categories:

 #1 – On a Trip

-Uber has a $1 million insurance policy that will cover a driver’s liability and what might happen between Point A to Point B. Uber’s insurance policy includes these three coverages:
+Uber has a $1 million insurance policy that will cover a driver’s liability and what might happen between Point A to Point B. Uber has 3 million active drivers and 15 million rides a day, so their insurance policy is sure to included these three coverages:

 - $1 Million Liability – A commercial insurance policy that covers injuries or damages to third parties and their property.
 It protects the driver financially and takes precedence over any personal auto coverage the rideshare driver might have.

 - $1 Million Uninsured/Underinsured Motorist Injury – If another driver is at fault for a car accident and does not have adequate insurance, those who were bodily injured in the rideshare vehicle will be taken care of.

 - Contingent Collision and Comprehensive – Any physical damage that occurs during a trip is covered and is treated as long as the rideshare driver has personal collision and comprehensive coverage.

 Uber provides a third party liability plan that meets or exceeds the third party liability insurance requirements of every U.S. state.